Agenda

 • Robert Corn-Revere, Chief Counsel, Foundation for Individual Rights and Expression (FIRE)

-• Veena Dubal, Professor of Law, UC Irvine
+• Veena Dubal, Professor of Law, UC Irvine, and General Counsel of AAUP

 • Eugene Volokh, Thomas M. Siebel Senior Fellow, Hoover Institution, and Gary T. Schwartz Distinguished Professor of Law Emeritus, UCLA